What is Strength in Latin?

 To the Latin ear, the word robor sounds inextricably linked to the name of the oak tree, robor, a tree that has preserved its hallowed connotation from Indo-European religion (think Yggdrasil) even in Roman times.
 A strong gender-neutral name steeped in Greek mythology.

-As a result, many Latin words exist in a variety of domains, such as astronomy, law, and where else not.
-In addition, Latin is one of the top languages in the list of dead languages.
-So what do you think is Latin a dead language?
+As a result, many Latin words exist in a variety of domains, such as astronomy, law, and nowhere else.
+In addition, Latin is one of the top languages on the list of dead languages.
+So, what do you think is Latin a dead language?
 Let’s just figure it out and discuss the origin, why its early form was rough, and what is its use today?
 So, keep reading attentively from the start till the end!

 Knowing Latin allows you to learn more about history and literature.
 Latin has been the lingua franca for over a thousand years, so much of our history, science, and great literature was first recorded in Latin.
 Reading these classics in their original language can give you insight that you might otherwise miss by consuming them in English.